Virginia Tech® home

 By Bethany Lenhardt, Undergraduate Education intern

 In the four years it’s been offered, Adaptive Brain and Behavior has consistently been one of the most popular minors offered by Pathways General Education.
-Led by Matthew Komelski from the Department of Human Development and Human Health, it takes an interdisciplinary look at neuroscience, belief, society, and well-being.
+Led by Matthew Komelski from the Department of Human Development and Family Science, it takes an interdisciplinary look at neuroscience, belief, society, and well-being.

 “I felt like students were really interested in wellbeing,” said Komelski.
 “Not everyone wants to be a neuroscience or psychology major, but everyone wants to know ways to manage stress and feel better in their bodies and with this course, we really are meeting that need.”